An Aggressive Georgia Auto Accident Attorneys

 In fact, it is now common practice in this country for insurance companies to default to a “deny and defend” policy, which means that they automatically shortchange or altogether deny injury claims, often without even conducting a real review.
 They figure that you’ll have to sue them to make them pay, and they’re betting on the fact that many victims won’t hire a lawyer.

-They’re right about that – a lot of accident victims mistakenly assume that they can’t afford a car accident and injury lawyer, or that they don’t have much of a case.
+They’re right about that – a lot of accident victims mistakenly assume that they can’t afford a car crash and injury lawyer, or that they don’t have much of a case.
 Please don’t make that mistake.

 If you’ve been in a vehicle accident in The Peach State, pick up the phone and call the experienced Georgia auto accident attorneys at T. Madden & Associates, P.C. (or simply contact us online).